Legal Mann

 A DUI arrest can have a long-lasting impact on your life.
 It creates a stain on your record, which can show up whenever a prospective employer, loan provider or anyone else checks your criminal record.
 Although you cannot get the arrest off your record, you may be able to eventually get the DUI arrest and/or conviction sealed from public view.

-At the Law Office of Joel M. Mann in Las Vegas, I dedicate a major portion of my practice to defending people charged with DUI.
+At the Joel M. Mann – Las Vegas Criminal Defense Lawyer in Las Vegas, I dedicate a major portion of my practice to defending people charged with DUI.
 I am a member of the National College for DUI Defense and a former president of the Nevada Attorneys for Criminal Justice.
 I can help you with a DUI charge from start to finish.

 A DUI Goes on Your Nevada Record Forever